brianfabre/technical-assessment/README.md

 # Overview

-My submission for a technical assessment from a popular company.
+My take on a technical assessment from a popular company.

 # Instructions